 The "Russian Helicopters" holding (part of Rostec) has transferred nine new Mi-8MTV-1 helicopters to the National Air Ambulance Service (NSSA).
 This batch of rotorcraft completes the fulfillment of contractual obligations for the supply of 66 aircraft for the air ambulance operator.

-The supplied multi-purpose helicopters are equipped with additional fuel tanks — two external and one internal.
-This allows increasing the flight range to 1265 km.
+The delivered multi-purpose helicopters are equipped with additional fuel tanks - two external and one internal.
+This allows to increase the flight range up to 1265 km.
 The machines are also prepared for the installation of an onboard boom with a winch for medical evacuation of patients where it is fundamentally impossible to land.

 The rotorcraft is equipped with landing and searchlights.
 The cabins are prepared with places for the installation of medical modules.
 Each aircraft can transport two patients at once, accompanied by medical personnel.

-Earlier, www1.ru reported that Rostec showed a detailed video of the "Superjet" flight with the PD-8 at extreme speed.
+Earlier www1.ru reported that Rostec showed a detailed video of the flight of the "Superjet" with PD-8 at extreme speed.

 Rostec delivered new Su-35S fighters to the Russian Aerospace Forces

-The first shots of the Orion strike UAV with the secret Banderol missile have appeared
+The first shots of the Orion strike UAV with the secret Banderol missile appeared